maxim2266/pump/README.md

     })
 }
 ```
-although, as already mentioned, an iteration over something as simple as a slice should better
+although, as already mentioned, in most situations iteration over something as simple as a
-be done using a `for .. range` loop.
+slice should probably be done using a simple `for .. range` loop.

 For more details on each function see [documentation](https://godoc.org/github.com/maxim2266/pump).